After weeks of debate and draft rewrites, the One Big Beautiful Bill (OBBB) was signed into law by President Trump on July 4.

 Immediate changes under the OBBB Act

-Starting with tax years beginning after December 31, 2024, companies can once again deduct 100% of their domestic R&D expenses in the year incurred — no more five-year amortization for US research costs.
+For tax years beginning after December 31, 2024, companies can once again deduct 100% of their US-based R&D expenses in the year they are incurred.
+In other words, the five-year amortization requirement no longer applies to domestic research costs.

 Small businesses